Delivery Preferences Shaped by eCommerce Growth

-The Urgency of the Purchase.
-If there is any period where shipping speed is more important than cost, it’s during the holiday season.
-Analysis of Google search volumes for “2 day shipping” and for “same day delivery” clearly exemplifies this reality.
-As these charts depict, 2-day shipping searches on Google spike heavily the week before Christmas, while same-day delivery searches spike before Valentine’s Day and Mother’s Day.
-In these circumstances, buyers have been proven to sacrifice shipping cost for speed, simply because they have a hard deadline for receiving their goods.
+- Urgency: If there is any period where shipping speed is more important than cost, it’s during an emergency.
+Google search volumes for “2-day shipping” and for “same-day delivery” shows that 2-day shipping searches on Google spike heavily the week before Christmas, when buyers are under pressure to give timely gifts.
+In these circumstances, buyers are likely to sacrifice shipping costs in favor of delivery speed.

 - Total Purchase Price: For less expensive orders, buyers may be less willing to purchase same-day shipping (i.e. why pay $10 for the same-day delivery of a $7 bracelet?) because proportionally, the shipping costs are too high.
 Conversely, paying $10 to ship a $100 order seems like a better deal.

 Speed and cost are both critical to online purchasing decisions.
 However, offering both cheap and fast delivery to all customers may feel out of reach for some SMB’s.
 After all, shipping can be expensive.
 That’s why customers have historically had to pay extra for the luxury of faster shipping.

 But as customer expectations increase, expensive and cumbersome delivery options can quickly turn off buyers.
 In fact, merchant survey respondents indicated that offering fast or free shipping options was their most effective tool for improving their ecommerce conversion rate.
 Below are a few tactics for businesses struggling to offer options to satisfy their customers’ diverse delivery preferences.